abramov-v/API_recipe_publication/README.md

-# Foodgram
+# API Service for Recipe Publication

 ## About the Project

-"Foodgram" is an interactive website designed for culinary enthusiasts.
-Our platform allows users to:
+The API service allows users to:

 - Publish Recipes: Share your favorite recipes.
 - Add Recipes to Favorites: Find and save recipes from other users to easily access them in the future.